mobilikedev/Woodo-Framework-iOS/README.md

       If given, attachment view will be added to main content, content you want to play, with same size with video player's boundaries.

-    - Add social share data related to given video content url.
+    - Add social share data

       ```Objective-C